 Scheduling Services will create academic course scheduling timelines for the winter and summer sessions and will post these on the website prior to the respective scheduling cycle.
 Timelines will include major milestones for the academic course scheduling community, including publication dates of the draft and final academic course schedule.

-Timetable representatives (T-Reps) should ensure that the correct activity template is allocated to the appropriate activity type, and that activity type is not changed after the section is created.
-For example, all Lecture type activities should be generated from a Lecture template in Scientia.
-Please refer to the T-Rep Training Canvas Course for specific instructions on how to generate activity templates.
+Timetable representatives (T-Reps) should ensure that the correct activity template is allocated to the appropriate activity type/instructional format, and that activity type/instructional format is not changed after the section is created.
+For example, all Lecture activities should be generated from a Lecture template in Scientia.
+Please refer to the T-Rep Training Canvas Course or the Course Scheduling User Guide for specific instructions on how to generate activity templates.